|VRE Rates for July to September 2017

 St. Joseph's updates this rate on a quarterly basis.
 Public reporting of VRE rates is a helpful measure to ensure the care we provide our patients is safe and continually improving.

 St. Joseph's strongly supports the provincial government's public reporting regime because we believe it inspires improved performance, enhances patient safety, and strengthens the public's confidence in Ontario hospitals.

 [(# of new hospital-acquired cases in patients with laboratory confirmed VRE Blood Stream Infections (BSI))

 (# of patient days)]

-= incidence rate of hospital-acquired VRE infection associated with the reporting facility per 1000 patient days
+= incidence rate of hospital-acquired VRE BSI within the reporting facility per 1000 patient days

 What is Vancomycin-Resistant Enterococcus (VRE)?